maudeekauffman/brickstack-api-docs/docs/index.md

 show you a step-by-step process about how to interact with the BrickStack API.

-First, read this tutorial to set up your development system for these tutorials.
+First, read this setup guide to set up your development system for these tutorials.
 You only have to do this process one time per development system.

 * [Setup](./setup.md)